Brodski/MediaPlayer/README.md

 ---
 ### About
 - **World's best** Music Player app for playing local audio files.
-- ---Found at Google Play Store: [Brodski Minimalist Music Player with Swipe & Touch](https://play.google.com/store/apps/details?id=com.bskimusicplayer.mediaplayer)--- removed b/c google
+- ~~Found at Google Play Store: [Brodski Minimalist Music Player with Swipe & Touch](https://play.google.com/store/apps/details?id=com.bskimusicplayer.mediaplayer)~~ removed b/c google
 - Selling point?
 Minimalist, no ads, very responsive.
 When you tap to pause it will pause (great for when you're driving).